Michael Anthony (musician)

 Michael Anthony Sobolewski (born June 20, 1954) is an American musician who was the bassist and backing vocalist for the hard rock band Van Halen from 1974 to 2006.
 He performed on Van Halen's first 11 albums and was their longest-tenured bassist.
-Following his 2006 departure, Anthony has collaborated with fellow former Van Halen bandmate Sammy Hagar for the supergroups Chickenfoot and Sammy Hagar and the Circle.
-In addition to his music career, he markets a line of hot sauces named Mad Anthony and related products.
+After he left in 2006, Anthony collaborated with fellow former Van Halen bandmate Sammy Hagar in the supergroups Chickenfoot and Sammy Hagar and the Circle.
+He also markets a line of hot sauces named Mad Anthony and related products.
 Anthony was inducted to the Rock and Roll Hall of Fame as a member of Van Halen in 2007.

-Early years
+Early life

-Anthony got his interest in music from his father, who played trumpet.
-Anthony began by playing trumpet.
+Anthony got his interest in music from his trumpeter father, and played the same instrument in his youth.

-Anthony was partly raised in Chicago.
-The family moved to California twice in Anthony's early years, settling in 1966 in Arcadia, California (Arcadia being located next to Pasadena, where Alex and Edward Van Halen, with whom Anthony would later play in the band, were raised).
-Anthony attended Dana Junior High School, in Arcadia, California, from 1967 to 1969.
-Anthony was in the marching band at the school.
+Anthony was born and partly raised in Chicago.
+The family moved to California twice in Anthony's early years, settling in 1966 in Arcadia, next to Pasadena, home to his future Van Halen bandmates Alex and Edward Van Halen.
+From 1967 to 1969, Anthony attended Dana Junior High School, where he played in the marching band.
 He ran track in junior high and also showed promise in baseball, as a catcher, but by the time he started high school he had ceased doing athletics to concentrate on music.

 Anthony graduated from Arcadia High in 1972.